SCORE- Community Education, Upliftment and Environmental Clean Up

 The project is ongoing as long as the SCORE Team can keep it sustainable.
 This is made possible with help from the local community who donate most of the items for sale in the swop shop, except for most of the stationery and toiletries for which funding is sought.
 The main focus is to provide school stationary in order to improve school performance.
 SCORE is presently also investigating avenues to obtain second-hand school clothing.

 Unfortunately the school performance of disadvantaged girls is severely hampered because of the female biological cycle.
 As they do not have the money to purchase sanitary pads, they stay at home and lose a week’s school work.
 At present a donation to purchase sanitary wear for school girls has been received, which should last until the July 2018.
 A program is being workshopped, with the assistance of the local Clinic and SCORE team members, in the local schools at present and should result in providing numbers of girls who need monthly assistance.
-Education re using washable and/or re-usable sanitary wear is part of the program.
+Education regarding using washable and/or re-usable sanitary wear is part of the programme.
 Basic toiletries such as soap, toothpaste and deodorant are also in great demand.

 Grant-in-Aid funding will enable the project to continue the good work to date, keep the environment clean, allow the youth to improve school performance and assist the municipality in postponing the development of new landfill site and reducing sewerage blockages because of the (monthly) rags flushed down the sewerage system.